Tennessee makes quick work of Missouri in 62-24 rout

 COLUMBIA, Mo.
-(AP) — Hendon Hooker threw for three touchdowns and ran for another as Tennessee routed Missouri 62-24, scoring touchdowns on its first six possessions Saturday.
+(AP) — When asked by reporters on Tuesday about facing the struggling Missouri defense, Tennessee running back Tiyon Evans was initially coy but then said, “We’re going to have some fun.”
+He got that right.
+The Volunteers piled up 683 yards of offense and crushed the Tigers 62-24 on Saturday.

-Hooker completed 15 of 19 passes for 225 yards and rushed 14 times for 74 yards.
-He wasn’t the only Volunteer who padded his stats against a beleaguered defense.
-Tiyon Evans rushed 15 times for 156 yards and three touchdowns.
-Tennessee (3-2, 1-1 Southeastern Conference) piled up 677 total yards and never punted.
+Quarterback Hendon Hooker completed 15 of 19 passes for 225 yards and three touchdowns, and he rushed 15 times for 80 yards and another score for the Volunteers (3-2, 1-1 Southeastern Conference).
+Evans carried 15 times for 156 yards and three touchdowns.

+“Some really positive things today — the ability to run the football, the ability to stretch the field vertically, to be accurate and consistent and to be good on the few third downs we had,” Tennessee coach Josh Heupel said.
+“But I said this to the players: ‘This is the tip of the iceberg of what we’re capable of.’”

 The Volunteers built a 28-3 first-quarter lead without ever needing to run a third-down play.
 Among the many highlights was Evans’ 92-yard touchdown run in which he ran through a massive hole on the right side and wasn’t touched by a Missouri defender.
+It was the third-longest touchdown run in Tennessee history.

+“As soon as I got the ball on the mesh, there was nothing but green grass in front of me,” Evans said.

 The Tigers (2-3, 0-2 SEC) entered the game ranked 129th out of 130 FBS teams in rushing defense, allowing an average of 269 rushing yards per game.
-Tennessee had 275 rushing yards in the first half alone as it built a 45-10 lead and finished with 452 yards on the ground.
+Tennessee had 275 rushing yards in the first half alone as it built a 45-10 lead.
+It finished with 458 yards on the ground.

-The Tennessee defense contained Missouri’s big-play threat, Tyler Badie, holding the running back to 41 yards on 21 carries, and intercepted quarterback Connor Bazelak twice.
 The best moment for Missouri came on special teams when Kris Abrams-Draine returned a kickoff 100 yards for a touchdown in the third quarter.

+“We weren’t ready today,” Missouri coach Eli Drinkwitz said.
+“That’s on me.”

 THE TAKEAWAY